usaid-cs/yesterday-i-learned/random.md

 1. Hong Kong is the world's largest city-state (non-sovereign).
 Washington DC is also a non-sovereign city-state.
 Monaco is a sovereign city-state.
 1. Singapore refines petroleum oils.
 23% of its exports are refined oils and products.
 1. One occupation that the computer surely replaced was the [computer](https://en.wikipedia.org/wiki/Human_computer).
-1. Trillions are dollars are traded in "[forex](https://www.investopedia.com/university/forexmarket/forex1.asp)es" every day.
+1. Trillions are dollars are traded in "[forex](https://www.investopedia.com/university/forexmarket/forex1.asp)es" everyday.
 1. 西遊記 is literally Journey to the West.
 The author really did go to the west.
 He did not meet human monkeys and pigs.
 1. The Ionic framework is a product of Wisconsin, [strangely close to the State Capitol](https://www.google.ca/maps/place/Drifty+Co/@43.0727454,-89.381615,189a,35y,15.54h,47.46t/data=!3m1!1e3!4m5!3m4!1s0x0:0x6af55a499c99d635!8m2!3d43.0742365!4d-89.3810119).
 1. Raw denim wearers don't wash their jeans for the first time until they absolutely need to (sometimes not after years) because it encourages the dye to come loose at all the right places.
 To quote Cleardesign, this is called "sicker fadez".